-Bill to legalize marijuana expected to be tabled on Thursday
+Liberals set to table marijuana legislation, but key details need to be resolved

-The federal government’s proposed legislation to legalize marijuana, which is set to be tabled on Thursday, is expected to tightly control the ability of producers to market their products to the public, sources said.
+The federal government will table a bill to legalize recreational marijuana on Thursday that is expected to tightly control the ability of producers to market their products to the public, federal sources said.

-The proposed legislation is expected to call for plain packaging for recreational marijuana that would make the marketing of the drug more akin to tobacco products than alcohol.
+But key issues such as how to deal with drug-impaired driving have yet to be fully resolved.

-“It would be hard to imagine a scenario where you could sell pot like you could sell booze,” said a senior government official.
+The government has indicated its legislation will be highly restrictive and designed to discourage people from consuming marijuana, especially under the age of 18.
+The bill is expected to include tough penalties for those who provide marijuana to children and teens, sources said.

 Explainer: Legalized marijuana is coming, but what does it mean to you?